-All six Disney theme parks around the world are currently closed due to the coronavirus pandemic.
+Starting in March 2020, all six Disney theme parks around the world were closed due to the coronavirus pandemic.
 Which is definitely something I never thought that I would see in my lifetime, yet here we are.
+(Though, luckily we’ve started to see one re-opening at Shanghai Disneyland and Disney Springs in Orlando, FL).
 As I am sure most of you are, I am missing the Disney parks.
 I am a massive Disney parks fan and have always followed park news, trends, and updates.
 Now that the parks are closed, those things aren’t really happening anymore.
 And since I can’t leave my house anymore, I need to find a way to enjoy Disney at home instead.

 There are many ways to enjoy Disney at home including: virtual park visits through Youtube, copycat recipes for your favorite Disney treats, Disney crafts, and more.
 You don’t have to leave the house to enjoy Disney magic, you just need to be a little creative!

 In this post I share all of my favorite ways to enjoy Disney at home.
 And what I have been doing during the park closures to get my Disney fix.
 Keep reading for all of the best ways to bring the Disney magic right to your house without stepping foot outside!